Mexican mahogany obsidian bracelet A (7-8mm beads)

 Origin: Mexico

-Grade: AB
+Grade: A

 Dimensions:

-Patterns and colors may vary from bracelet to bracelet
+Patterns and colors may vary from one bracelet to another.

-The main obsidian deposits are located in Mexico (Mahogany obsidian), Madagascar, the United States, etc.
+The main obsidian deposits are located in Mexico (mahogany obsidian), Madagascar, the United States, etc.

 In fact, this stone is a rather brown to red variety with brown or black spots.
 These colors are due to metallic traces.

-Couleur :
+Color :

 - Black